brunobrr/bdc/README.md

 ### Overview

 Handle biodiversity data from several different sources is not an easy task.
-Here we presente the **Biodiversity Data Cleaning (BDC) workflow**, an **automated** workflow to adress **quality issues and improve datas’ fitness-for-use**.
+Here we present the **Biodiversity Data Cleaning (BDC) workflow**, an **automated** workflow to address **quality issues and improve datas’ fitness-for-use**.
 The workflow harmonizes and integrates data from different sources following common standards and protocols and implements various tests and tools to flag, document, clean, and correct the taxonomic, spatial, and temporal information of biodiversity data.